Debt Camel

 • add your partner’s name to the mortgage;

-• borrow more money, or pay a chunk off;
+• pay a chunk off;

 • change the length of the mortgage.

-This isn’t as simple a just getting a new fix.
-The lender will want to look at the affordability of the new mortgage – especially if you are borrowing more or taking someone’s name off the mortgage.
 There may need to be a new valuation of your house, proof of your income, your credit records will be checked and bank statements looked at.
-There may be legal fees but these can usually be included in the mortgage.
+There may be legal fees, but these can usually be included in the mortgage.

 If your lender says No to the new mortgage, ask why.
 Then you may want to see if you can get the mortgage you want from a different lender.

-4. Remortgage with a different lender
+Remortgage with a different lender

 This is getting a completely new mortgage.
 The new lender will need to see proof of your identity, value the house and look at your finances to check the mortgage is affordable.
-This may sound stressful but it’s not as bad as buying a house because you already own the house and you can always carry on with your current mortgage!

 What deals you may get depends on how much equity you have.
 Equity is the current house value minus your mortgage, so you need a rough value for your house.
 If you have more than 20% equity you will have a wider choice of deals and they will be cheaper than if you have only 10%.

-When shouldn’t you fix?
+Should you fix?

 • if you are likely to move soon, it may be better to stay on a variable rate until you do.
 Most fixed rates have penalties – sometimes large – if you repay them early.
-In theory getting a portable mortgage should solve this, but porting the mortgage to your new house doesn’t always work well if you need to borrow more, or are buying somewhere a lot cheaper.

 • when you are close to the end of a repayment mortgage, staying on a variable rate makes sense.
 The interest you are being charged is dropping every month, so the gains from fixing are less.